bajamircea/bajamircea.github.io/_posts/2015-12-22-software-engineering-misjudgements.markdown

 # Social proof tendency

-This is where there are several approaches to a problem each with it's pros and cons, and decision is taken not by judging the facts/arguments/reasons, but by accepting the decision of the majority of the team members/participants to the meeting.
+This is where there are several approaches to a problem each with its pros and cons, and decision is taken not by judging the facts/arguments/reasons, but by accepting the decision of the majority of the team members/participants to the meeting.